mssfoobar/docs/docs/development/app/1-services.md

 -   ./docker-compose.yml
     Add any additional environment variables your service might need.

-## 6. Provide a readiness and liveliness endpoint
+## 6. Provide a readiness and liveness endpoint

-Every service is required to provide a readiness and liveliness endpoint.
+Every service is required to provide a readiness and liveness endpoint.
 The purpose of these is so Kubernetes can periodically hit these endpoints to check if your service is alive, or ready.

 Reference: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/

+The template code provides these endpoints to you via the `/v1/info/liveness` and `/v1/info/readiness` endpoints.

+You will likely not need to change the `liveness` endpoint, however, if your services requires additional information or steps to perform before it is ready to serve requests, you will need to make sure that all these steps are done before you return a `200 OK` on the `readiness` endpoint.

+## 7. Handling CORS

+// TODO, check how we wanted to standardize this with @dleeha

-# 7 Preparing your service for deployment
+## 8. Preparing your service for deployment

+It is the responsibility of developers to ensure that their `docker-compose.yml` file is fully up to date and that their services can be built and run as a container.

-The `.github/workflows` folder contains GitHub actions to automatically build your service into a container image and deploy this container image to `ghcr.io` (GitHub container registry)
+The `.github/workflows` folder contains GitHub actions to automatically build your service into a container image and deploy this container image to `ghcr.io` (GitHub container registry), the scripts therein should be managed by your DevOps engineer (which may or may not be you as well) and

+## 9. Documenting your service

+Your service should be documented as in Open API 3.1 yaml file.
+Our workflow consists of us creating Postman Collections to share and test our API's, then converting them to Open API 3.1 files and